 - This includes running in-house ‘criminal record disclosure’ training to suit the needs of your staff:

-- We can also provide in-house multiple-use of our innovative tool, disclosurecalculator.org.uk.
+- We can also provide use of our innovative tool, disclosurecalculator.org.uk.

 - We can also provide bulk hard-copies of our materials/resources